Here’s how to safely go to the salon during the pandemic, according to stylists and health experts

 Salons have ramped up purchasing more disinfectants and protective equipment.
 However, a majority of these businesses are independently owned, and another round of shutdowns could send them spiraling into greater financial peril, Sleeper said.

-Another comfort is that salons report their clients are generally following masking rules because they typically know their stylist, Sleeper said, unlike other retail spaces like big box stores, where customers might feel anonymous and confrontational.
+Another comfort is that salons report their clients are generally following masking rules because they typically know their stylist, Sleeper said, unlike other retail spaces such as big box stores, where customers might feel anonymous and confrontational.

-Sleeper estimates there are two small groups of people: “die-hard” customers who went back in the chair as soon as they could, and people who refuse to step into a salon until there is a vaccine.
+Sleeper estimates there are two small groups of people: “die-hard” customers who went back in the chair as soon as they could and people who refuse to step into a salon until there is a vaccine.
 But the majority, according to Sleeper, are in between those extremes: people who are reluctantly returning for fewer services or vacillating on whether to make an appointment.

 “I know a lot of folks want to get back there and get their color touched up, get a good haircut, feel a little pampered,” Sleeper said.
 “They miss that human interaction.
 I think that’s what makes our industry so unique.
 There’s a strong human connection.”